Parenthood May 13, 2026

-In this guide, we have gathered twenty of the best Father’s Day craft ideas, ranging from simple toddler-friendly finger painting to more detailed projects for older kids.
-These are designed to be fun, relatively low-stress, and deeply personal.
-Grab the glue sticks and let’s get started.
+In this guide, I have gathered twenty of the best Father’s Day craft ideas, ranging from simple toddler-friendly finger painting to more detailed projects for older kids.
+If you are looking for more toddler inspiration, we also have a dedicated guide to Father’s Day crafts for toddlers.
+These activities are designed to be fun, low-stress, and deeply personal.
+Grab the glue sticks, clear the kitchen table, and let’s get crafting.

 For the Littlest Hands (Toddlers & Preschoolers)

-Toddlers love the process more than the finished product.
-At this age, it is all about sensory play and bold colors.
-These crafts focus on capturing their tiny size at this moment in time.
+Toddlers love the sensory process of crafting far more than the final result.
+At this stage, it is all about tactile exploration and bold colors.
+These ideas focus on capturing their tiny size at this moment in time.
+If you want to keep the sensory play going, explore our favorite summer crafts for toddlers for more easy ideas.

 1. “Hand-Picked” for Dad Bouquet